 The Sicilian frittedda artichokes with peas and beans for me is spring in the pot.
 The frittedda (or pancake) is a typical dish palermitano stringing beans, peas and artichokes, simply sauteed with oil and shallots.
 And then united in a blaze of green and flavor of one of the most popular flavors from the Sicilian: the sweet and sour.
 A dish that can be prepared only in spring, between March and April, When came the season of broad beans and peas, but it's still not over that of artichokes.
+Here you will also find a short step-by-step tutorial.

 As you will see, Sicilian frittedda slightly resembles the VIGNAROLA ROMANA, at least in the ingredients (except for the pillow): in taste, Actually, the two plates do not resemble almost nothing.
 A tip, as with all sweet and sour preparations, is to prepare it the day before, so that we can cook for good.
 In addition, Sicilian frittedda should be enjoyed strictly at room temperature or fresh, never hot.
 Indeed, Always remember that all dishes sweet and sour (Here you will find all my RECIPES SOUR) If gustano freddi.